dacgrouplabs/mongo-systemjs-tools/README.md

 ## TODO

 - [ ] Add a lot more error handling
+- [ ] Allow Git initialization of data directory (so user doesn't have to do it manually)
 - [ ] Extract Git functionality so it can be used with *systemjs-dump* as well
 - [ ] Add hooks to allow external integration (ex: [mongo-linter](https://github.com/dacgrouplabs/mongo-linter))
+- [ ] Add tests!

 ## LICENSE